 - particulate debris

-Close to 19 million people living in homes at or below the federal poverty line live in areas with excessively high levels of at least one kind of air pollutant, according to the 2020 report.
+More than 14 million people live in homes at or below the federal poverty line live in areas with failing grades for all three measures of air pollutants, according to the 2021 report.

 People in low-income households experience higher rates of asthma (10.8 percent) compared with the national average (7.7 percent), according to the

-Communities of color are also exposed to higher rates of air pollution.
+Communities of color are exposed to higher rates of air pollution.

-About 57 percent of people of color, including Black, Hispanic, Asian, and Native American people, live in areas with a failing grade for air quality in the State of the Air report for 2020.
+Almost 70 million people of color, including Black, Hispanic, Asian, and Native American people, live in areas with a failing grade for air quality in the State of the Air report for 2021.

 This may contribute to inequities in outcomes for people of color living with asthma.
 In fact, Black adults are more than twice as likely to die from asthma-related complications as their white counterparts, according to the